mikowitz/graphvix/README.md

     )
     ```

-1. Add a cluster containing one or more nodes
+6. Add a cluster containing one or more nodes:

     ```elixir
     {graph, cluster_id} = Graph.add_cluster(graph, [vertex_id, vertex2_id])